kow3ns/kubernetes.github.io/docs/tutorials/stateful-application/basic-stateful-set.md

 ```

-The controller deleted one Pod at a time in reverse order from, and it waited
+The controller deleted one Pod at a time in reverse order, and it waited
 for each to be completely shutdown
 (past its [terminationGracePeriodSeconds](/docs/user-guide/pods/index#termination-of-pods))
 before deleting the next.

-Use [`kubectl get`](/docs/user-guide/kubectl/kubectl_get/) to get the Statefuls
-Sets Persistent Volume Claims.
-Note that we still have five Persistent Volume
+Get the Statefuls Sets Persistent Volume Claims.
+Note that we still have five
-Claims and five Persistent Volumes.
+Persistent Volume Claims and five Persistent Volumes.

 ```shell
 $ kubectl get pvc -l app=nginx